juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   pathPattern: "${.PVC.namespace}-${.PVC.name}"
 ```

-You can reference any PVC metadata in the pattern, for examples:
+You can reference any PVC metadata in the pattern, for example:

 1. `${.PVC.namespace}-${.PVC.name}` results in the directory name being `<pvc-namespace>-<pvc-name>`.
 1. `${.PVC.labels.foo}` results in the directory name being the `foo` label value.